 As a globally operating company, our four sites in Austria, Hungary, China, and Malaysia play a key role in driving our sustainability agenda forward.
-Each location brings unique strengths - from technology leadership in Austria and precision tooling in Hungary, to scalable production in China and agile capacity building in Malaysia.
+Each location brings unique strengths - together we benefit from our technology leadership, precision tooling, scalable production and agile capacity building.
 Together, they enable us to serve global markets responsibly and efficiently.